nengo/nengo.github.io/conduct.rst

 it can be rude and disruptive
 to half-participate in a conversation.
-This isn't to say you shouldn't help, offer advice, or join conversations—on the contrary, we encourage all those things.
+This isn't to say you shouldn't help, offer advice, or join conversations---on the contrary, we encourage all those things.
 Rather, it means that when you want to help out or work with others,